SathyaV99/genetic-and-geospatial-analytics/README.md

 # Predictive Climate & Geospatial Analytics for Wildlife Habitat Shifts of Wild Yak, Takin, and High-Altitude Bovids

+## p.s. we're approaching doomsday with how the world is going currently!

 ## Wild Yak faces substantial habitat loss and altitudinal displacement by 2050, driven by climate change and limited adaptive genomic traits.

 ### Computationally intensive analyses like InterProScan and BLAST averaged 2–4 days each for a single species to complete!